andradei/ws/README.md

 - Can't override existing workspaces (`-force` option will be added later to change this on demand)
 - Multiple workspaces can have the same path (aliasing)
 - TODO: Workspace named _default_ can be accessed without parameters, just run `ws`

+## Implementation Details

+- `fmt.Print` is used when the output of `ws` is a directory path.
+Example: when running `ws my-workspace`
+- `printMsg` is used when the output is an error or some information.
+Example: when running `ws -list`